Hamza-Elbouzidi/Hamza-Elbouzidi/README.md

 ## 🔭 What I'm working on
 - Developing and optimizing ERP systems for businesses
-- Building data pipelines and dashboards for business intelligence
 - Enhancing my skills in data analysis, machine learning, and web development
 - Contributing to open-source projects that aim to improve business workflows